TanvirUthsho/source-theme-vscode/README.md

 ## Easy Installation

 1. Open the extensions sidebar on Visual Studio Code
-2. Search for **Shades of Purple Theme**
+2. Search for **Source Theme**
 3. Click **Install** to install it.
 4. Click **Reload** to reload your editor.
-5. Code/File ＞ Preferences ＞ Color Theme ＞ **Shades of Purple**.
+5. Code/File ＞ Preferences ＞ Color Theme ＞ **Source Theme**.
-6. 🌟 [Rate five-stars](https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple#review-details) like 110+ awesome devs to appreciate the effort behind this theme.
+6. 🌟 [Rate five-stars](https://marketplace.visualstudio.com/items?itemName=uthsho.source-theme#review-details) like 110+ awesome devs to appreciate the effort behind this theme.

 <br>